cygnus-technology/reach-protobuf/readme.md

 # README

-This is a submodule to a Cygnus Reach project.
+This repository contains the reach.proto file that defines the communication protocol used by Cygnus Reach applications.

 ### What is this repository for?

-* Cygnus Reach communicates using protobufs.
-This repository contains the protobuf definition files as well as the protobuf tools necessary to generate code for the various client formats.
+* Cygnus Reach communicates using a protocod define in protobufs.
+This repository contains the protobuf definition files as well as the protobuf tools used to generate code for the various client formats.

 ### How do I get set up?

 * Clone or fork the project that contains this repository.
-That might be for an embedded device (reacher-pb) or a mobile app or a web page".
+That might be for an embedded device (reach-silabs) or a mobile app or a web page.
   * Follow any more explicit instructions there.
-For instance, the reacher-mp project includes an "update_proto.bat" to rebuild the necessary proto files.
+For instance, the reac-silabs project includes an "update_proto.bat" to rebuild the necessary proto files.
+* The ansic folder configures a cmake build to generate the reach.pb.h and reach.pb.c artifacts required for C applications.
+* Other languages typically use native tools to generate bindings.
-* The repository contains a prebuilt set of C files in ansic/built.
-You can use these directly.
+* The reach-c-stack repository contains a prebuilt set of C/H files.
+These are normally used directly.
 If you need to change the .proto files or otherwise regenerate them you will need to go a little deeper into the world of protobufs.
-* You can regenerate the .pb files using the bitbucket pipeline.
-  * From the reach_proto project, selec pipeline and select the latest.
+  * Use the github pipeline provided, or
-  * Choose "Generate C code from proto files".
-  * Select "Artifacts" and download the resulting files.
-Use thse to replace those in the built directory.
+  * Build the files locally.
 * To rebuild the .pb files locally:
   * Install several tools:
     * cmake